Zach-Clare/birp_cpp/README.md

 - g – CMEM A1
 - u – CMEM A2
 - j – CMEM bs_ay bowshock flaring
 - k – CMEM bs_az bowshock flaring
+- l - CME solar wind density

 ## Reading the data
 To see the data in the way we usually want to, we need to convert it to a FITS image. ~~I use a Python program I created, reading from an intermediary data file to get from C++ to Python.
 I did try creating it as one unit in C++ but it seemed very finnicky.~~ I have since fixed this and included the EleFits library so that FITS exports can all be done in C++.